-The 2020 Bonds will mature on August 17, 2020.
-The 2020 Bonds were listed and quoted on the Official List of the Singapore Exchange Securities Trading Limited.
-Interest on the 2020 Bonds is payable semi-annually in arrears on August 17 and February 17 in each year, beginning from February 17, 2018.
+The 2020 Notes were listed and quoted on the Official List of the Singapore Exchange Securities Trading Limited.
+Interest on the 2020 Notes is payable semi-annually in arrears on August 17 and February 17 in each year, beginning from February 17, 2018.

-Net proceeds from 2020 Bonds after deducting issuance costs were RMB1,926,419 (US\$296,085).
-The proceeds from issuance of 2020 Bonds will be used for refinancing outstanding indebtedness, fund future capital needs, and for general corporate purposes.
+Net proceeds from 2020 Notes after deducting issuance costs were RMB1,926,419.
+The proceeds from issuance of 2020 Notes will be used for refinancing outstanding indebtedness, fund future capital needs, and for general corporate purposes.

-The 2020 Bonds are unsecured and rank senior in right of payment to any of the Company's indebtedness that is expressly subordinated to the bonds; equal in right of payment to any of the Company's liabilities that are not so subordinated; but rank lower than any secured indebtedness of the Company and all liabilities (including accounts payable) of the Company's subsidiaries and Consolidated VIEs.
+The 2020 Notes are unsecured and rank senior in right of payment to any of the Company's indebtedness that is expressly subordinated to the bonds; equal in right of payment to any of the Company's liabilities that are not so subordinated; but rank lower than any secured indebtedness of the Company and all liabilities (including accounts payable) of the Company's subsidiaries and Consolidated VIEs.